Peter Coyote: Countercultural activities

 After a short apprenticeship at the San Francisco Actor's Workshop, he joined the San Francisco Mime Troupe, a radical political street theater whose members were arrested for performing in parks without permits.
 Coyote acted, wrote scripts, and directed in the Mime Troupe.
 Coyote directed the first cross-country tour of The Minstrel Show, Civil Rights in a Cracker Barrel, a controversial play closed by authorities in several cities.

 From 1967 to 1975, Coyote was a prominent member of the San Francisco Haight-Ashbury counterculture community and a founding member, along with Emmett Grogan, Peter Berg, Judy Goldhaft, Kent Minault, Nina Blasenheim, David Simpson, Jane Lapiner, and Billy Murcott, of the Diggers, an anarchist group known for operating anonymously and without money.
 They created provocative "theater" events designed to heighten awareness of problems associated with the notion of private property, consumerism, and identification with one's work.
 They fed nearly 600 people a day for "free", asking only that people pass through a six-foot by six-foot square known as The Free Frame of Reference.
 They ran a Free Store, (where not only the goods, but the management roles were free), a Free Medical Clinic, and even a short-lived Free Bank.
 The Diggers evolved into a group known as the Free Family, which established chains of communes around the Pacific Northwest and Southwest.
 Coyote was the best known resident of the Black Bear Ranch commune in Siskiyou County, California.

 Discovering Zen

 Coyote had first discovered Zen in his teens via the works of Jack Kerouac, Gary Snyder, and other Beats.
 Coyote met Snyder with the Diggers and was impressed with Snyder's "gravitas and elegance, his care and deliberation".

-Beginning in 1975, Coyote undertook meditation practice and eventually became a dedicated practitioner of American Zen Buddhism, moving into the San Francisco Zen Center.
+In 1975, Coyote undertook meditation practice and eventually became a dedicated practitioner of American Zen Buddhism, moving into the San Francisco Zen Center.
 He was later ordained a lay priest in the Sōtō tradition and was ordained as a Zen Priest in 2015.

 Coyote performed audiobook recordings of Shunryu Suzuki's Zen Mind, Beginner's Mind and Paul Reps's Zen Flesh, Zen Bones as well as narrating the documentary Inquiry into the Great Matter: A History of Zen Buddhism.

+Transition to a professional career

+In 1975, Coyote was hired as an artist under the Comprehensive Employment and Training Act, which placed him in community settings.
+His experiences under CETA led to his becoming part of the San Francisco Arts Commission.
+In 1976, Governor Jerry Brown appointed him to the California Arts Council, where he served until 1983 (three years as Chair).